 Though it can be tempting for governments to stimulate enterprise through artificial incentives and backing for individual businesses, the key to establishing a strong Micro Small and Medium Enterprises (MSME) sector is to create the enabling environment for businesses to grow.
 That means focusing on regulatory and infrastructure aspects and encouraging and incentivising market-based providers to provide relevant financial and non-financial services.

-Oxford Policy Management (OPM) has been appointed by the National Treasury to provide evaluation services in relation to the Jobs Fund.
-A total of 9Bn Rand has been committed to the Fund by the Government of South Africa over a 5-7 year period starting in 2011.
+We have been appointed by the South African National Treasury to provide evaluation services in relation to the Jobs Fund.
+A total of 9Bn Rand has been committed to the Fund by over a 5-7 year period starting in 2011.
 Read more

 Click below to view our projects in Private sector